hyphanet/plugin-WebOfTrust/STYLE.md

   Thus please use them in newly written code.
   Existing code can be gradually changed to use them as it is modified for other reasons anyway.

+## Documentation

+- WoT's source code contains very much documentation.
+That shall stay as is.
+  Hence please do not commit undocumented code.
+  You should not add trivial documentation such as documenting getters which return trivial values!
+  But anything which is not obvious should be documented.

 ## Git